ahoney/anaconda-cloud-docs/docs/build.rst

 Click "Edit".
 The fields we care about for enabling continuous integration are:

-branches to test

-This is a python regular expression (regex) describing what branches should trigger builds in ``test-only`` mode.
+branches to test: This is a python regular expression (regex) describing what branches should trigger builds in ``test-only`` mode.
 No files will be uploaded to Anaconda Cloud.

-branches to upload

-This is a python regex describing what branches should trigger builds that also upload the resulting :ref:`build_targets <build-targets>`.
+branches to upload: This is a python regex describing what branches should trigger builds that also upload the resulting :ref:`build_targets <build-targets>`.

 ** This can cause many files to accumulate in your account.
 Use carefully.

-Add Webhook

-If checked Anaconda Cloud will add a `github webhook <https://developer.github.com/webhooks/>`__ with the value `https://api.anaconda.org/github-hook <https://api.anaconda.org/github-hook>`__ to your github package.
+Add Webhook: If checked Anaconda Cloud will add a `github webhook <https://developer.github.com/webhooks/>`__ with the value `https://api.anaconda.org/github-hook <https://api.anaconda.org/github-hook>`__ to your github package.